Posts

 Image

+The fullness, grace, and truth of God are found in the Word made Flesh, Jesus of Nazareth, who alone has seen the unseen God – John 1:14-18.
 The Prologue to the Gospel of John introduces key themes of the Book, including Life , Light , Witness , Truth , Glory , and Grace .
-Jesus of Nazareth is the Light of the world, the source of Grace and Truth, the True Tabernacle in whom God dwells, the only born Son of God, and the one who alone has seen the Father.
-The Prologue concludes by declaring that the Son is the only one who is qualified to interpret God.
+Jesus of Nazareth is the Light of the world, the source of Grace and Truth, the True Tabernacle in whom God dwells, the only born Son of God, and the only one who has seen the Father .
+The Prologue concludes by declaring that the Son is the only one qualified to interpret God since he alone has seen the Unseen God .

-An introduction to the book of Daniel with a brief overview of how the book of Revelation applies passages from it .
-The book of Daniel is a well-structured literary work, not a collection of folk stories or random and unrelated visions.
-At the very beginning, the key themes of the book are presented in brief, then worked out in detail in its subsequent chapters, and each new vision builds on the preceding ones.
+The Book of Daniel is a well-structured literary work, not a collection of folk stories or random and unrelated visions.
+At its beginning, the key themes of the Book are presented in brief, then worked out in detail in its subsequent chapters, and each new vision builds on the preceding ones.

 Jesus is the One